-(MUSIC) Every job I've had, I've used my drawing skills to solve design problems.
-(MUSIC) It's like solving a graphic mystery.
-Before I ever touch the computer in terms of building my artwork, I already know pretty much what the design's going to look like.
+- [Voiceover] Every job I've had, I've used my drawing skills to solve design problems.
+It's like solving a graphic mystery.
+Before I ever touch the computer in terms of building my artwork, I already know pretty much what the design is gonna look like.
 It removes the guesswork and it becomes more of craftsmanship.
-(MUSIC) FiveMinuteLogo.com is a good creative exercise for me because it forces me to not over think things.
-(MUSIC) I think it's always good to step outside of your normal routine and expand how you work.
-Texture exploring for me its a creative exercise.
-As much as I like digital art work, it can come off too clean, too perfect.
+Fiveminutelogo.com is a good creative exercise for me because it forces me to not over think things.

+I think it's always good to step outside of your normal routine and expand how you work.
+Texture exploring for me, it's a creative exercise.
+As much as I like digital artwork, it can come off too clean, too perfect.
 Textures gives humanity to digital art.
-Alright so shoot that and make sure you get the whole board.
-Most designers, when they outside the context of their work, they're going to discover new worlds of opportunity.
+Turn it so we can shoot that and make sure you get the whole board.
+Most designers, when they step outside of the context of their work, they're gonna discover new worlds of opportunity.

 (midtempo instrumental music)